natpauze/asmbubbles/README.md

 # asmbubbles
-Bubble sort in x86_64 asm
+Bubble sort in x86_64 asm, in diffrent ways